blockful-io/ens.rent/README.md

 npm run chain
 ```

 This command starts a local Ethereum network using Foundry.
 The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `packages/foundry/foundry.toml`.
+You can customize the network configuration in `foundry.toml`.

-3. On a second terminal, deploy the test contract:
+1. On a second terminal, deploy the test contract:

 ```
 npm run deploy